PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Comma separated list of netmasks
 -  Default: (none)

-List of netmasks (proxy IP in case of XPF or proxy-protocol presence, client IP otherwise) for which EDNS padding will be enabled in responses, provided that `edns-padding-mode`_ applies.
+List of netmasks (proxy IP in case of proxy-protocol presence, client IP otherwise) for which EDNS padding will be enabled in responses, provided that `edns-padding-mode`_ applies.

 .. _setting-edns-padding-mode: